-Goal Objectives В To improve the quality of place for residents and visitors.
-2. To improve the appearance of major entry points and tourism corridors.
+Goal Objectives Goal Objectives B To improve the quality of place for residents and visitors.
+To improve the appearance of major entry points and tourism corridors.
 To improve the appearance and utilization of the lakeshore.
 To improve the appearance of the Municipality of Dutton Dunwich and foster civic pride through improvements to private properties.

-Goal Objectives

-To reduce the number of

-spaces in the downtown

-To reduce the number of

-vacant industrial/employment

-building spaced throughout

-stability and

-sustainability of To encourage the infill and

-the tax base. development, redevelopment of vacant employment lands

-throughout the Municipality.

-base of properties in the

-downtown areas/mainstreets

-agricultural area.
+C To improve the stability and sustainability of the tax base.
+To reduce the number of vacant commercial building spaces in the downtown areas/mainstreets of settlement areas.
+To reduce the number of vacant industrial/employment building spaced throughout the Municipality.
+To encourage the infill and development, redevelopment of vacant employment lands throughout the Municipality.